coderefinery/automation/_episodes/02-devops-tools.md

 ```shell
 vagrant box add centos/7
 ```
-Choose the provider you want to use
+Choose the provider you want to use, in this example it is virtualbox

 Change to the cloned directory (vagrant-basic) and run: